About Me

 Moeser, D., Douglas-Mankin, K., Mitchell, A.C., Chavarria, S.B., 2018; PRMS simulations for the Rio Hondo Basin, New Mexico; United States Geological Survey data release, doi: https://doi.org/10.5066/F7KD1X7Q

-South Central Climate Adaptation Science Center – 'Estimating The Future Effects of Forest Disturbance on Snow Water Resources in a Changing Environment' (2021)
+South Central Climate Adaptation Science Center – 'Estimating The Future Effects of Forest Disturbance on Snow Water Resources in a Changing Environment' Part Two (2024)

 South Central Climate Adaptation Science Center – 'The Effects of Wildfire on Snow Water Resources Under Multiple Climate Conditions' (2017)